 The City of Minneapolis is turning 29th Street South in the Lyn-Lake neighborhood into a curb-free, shared use street.
-This two-block stretch in Minnesota’s largest city had never been paved.
+This two-block stretch in the state’ s largest city had never been paved.
 It was made of dirt and oil, riddled with potholes, and had the reputation of being the worst street in the city.

-A unique feature of this project is how the city partnered with Sara Udvig, a local artist, to construct and install “Rules of Play,” a featured of colored concrete on the sidewalk.
+A unique feature of this project is how the city partnered with a local artist to create “Rules of Play,” a colored concrete feature on the sidewalk.
 It fits this eclectic, vibrant area about eight miles southwest of downtown Minneapolis.

 Shared use street a new idea in the U.S.

-The city completed the first phase of its 29th Street reconstruction project from Lyndale Avenue to Bryant Avenue in 2016.
-Tree and sodding were done this spring with reconstruction from Fremont Avenue South to Emerson Avenue South.
+The city completed the first phase of its 29th Street project between Lyndale Avenue to Bryant Avenue in 2016.
+This spring’s work from Fremont Avenue South to Emerson Avenue South included new trees and sod.
 Work from Dupont Avenue to Bryant Avenue South is scheduled for 2020.

 A shared use street allows for pedestrians, bicyclists and motor vehicles at the same time, and it is a rare model in the United States.
 There are similar shared streets in Seattle, and Cambridge, Mass.

-The new concrete 29th Street is wide enough to allow for two-way traffic, parking bays on the north side of the street, and event spaces, green spaces and a sidewalk on the south side.
+The new concrete 29th Street is wide enough to allow for two-way traffic and parking bays on the north side of the street.
+It also provides for event spaces, green spaces and a sidewalk on the south side.

 Removing contaminated soil an added project challenge

-The city hauled out and disposed of 1,690 tons of soil that was contaminated years ago by petroleum-based products.
-The area abuts the partially below-grade Midtown Greenway railroad trail now used by pedestrians and bicyclists for recreation and to commute to work.
+The city also hauled out 1,690 tons of contaminated soil from petroleum-based products.
+The area abuts the partially below-grade Midtown Greenway railroad trail now used by pedestrians and bicyclists.

 The aggregate base used in this road project is recycled concrete from other road projects from around town.
-The city stores the used concrete and hires a contractor to crush it annually.
-The city then stockpiles the recycled concrete to use for future projects.
+The city stores the used concrete; hires a contractor to crush it each year; and stockpiles the recycled concrete for future projects.

 The shared street project’s total cost was about $1 million.
-The majority was paid by the City of Minneapolis using net debt bonds (municipal bonds) with the balance paid by special assessments to the adjacent property owners.
+The City of Minneapolis paid for most of the project with net debt bonds (municipal bonds) and the balance through special assessments to nearby property owners.